TrustedHousesitters Review 2019: Our Experience And Success Tips

 How well-trained are the pets?
 Some owners may not admit that their pets are wild, especially in South and Central America where many pets are rescue animals.

 We walked into one sit where the dogs barked all night and were aggressively energetic.
 In the beginning, I honestly wanted to cry and leave after being sleep deprived several nights and getting scratched across the face!
 Ryan and I had to take it back to square one and train the dogs.
 By the end, we fell in love with the dogs and were able to hand them off to the owner, better trained, and better behaved.
 She still thanks us because now the dogs in her bedroom.
 Instead, they stay quiet all night sleeping in the living room.

 We also had a dog that behaved perfectly but would occasionally snap and bite strangers.
 These are things to discuss beforehand.
 It’s always a good idea to arrive early so you can go on a walk with the owners and their dog to get to know them and their routine.

 TrustedHousesitters has opened up unimagined doors and created lifelong friendships.
 In addition, it’s provided an opportunity to learn from others living abroad in the places where we might settle one day.
 And of course, you get pet companions!

-Our first year of petsitting brought us to uniquely local destinations like Medellín, Colombia, Playa Coronado, Panama, and Sámara, Costa Rica.
+Our first year of petsitting brought us to uniquely local destinations like Medellín, Colombia, Playa Coronado, Panama, Sámara, Costa Rica, and San Miguel de Allende, Mexico.
 Places that we otherwise may have never checked out.